 The idea of a chicken Kiev is to keep the butter sealed inside so that when you cut into it, runny butter oozes out.
 However, this is quite hard to achieve and, whether the butter spurts from inside or is poured over the Kievs from the pan, the flavour is just as good.
 So do not be downhearted if your Kievs spring a leak!

-Preheat the oven to gas 6, 200°C, fan 180°C.
+Preheat the oven to Gas Mark 6, 200°C, fan 180°C.

-In a bowl, mash together, the butter, parsley, chives, garlic, lemon peel and seasoning.
+In a bowl, mash together the butter, parsley, chives, garlic, lemon peel and seasoning.
 Roll into four sausages and freeze.
 Meanwhile, with a very sharp knife, slice the chicken breasts almost in half horizontally so as to form a pocket.
-Open them up, like a book, lay over some clingfilm or parchment and flatten them with a mallet or rolling pin.
+Open them up like a book, lay over some clingfilm or parchment, and flatten them with a mallet or rolling pin.
 Set aside until the butter is nearly frozen.

 See more Gluten-free recipes